MeidoPromotionAssociation/COM3D2.JustAnotherTranslator.Plugin/Document/English/TranslationGuide.md

 Translation extraction software should unpack arc files, scan all .ks files, and extract the text.

+The subtitle module depends on the general text translation module and will only be displayed when there is a translation.
+JAT will not display the original text when there is no translation.

 ## How It Works Overview

 JAT's subtitle system uses Harmony patches to intercept various methods in the game that handle story scripts (KAG).
 The core manager is `SubtitleManager`, which is responsible for coordinating the display of all subtitles.